 » About Michael Jacobs

-Today, Jacobs is a global benchmark when it comes to travel writing and his work is a staple of travel writing canons.
-Michael Jacobs passed away in London on January 11, 2014, leaving behind an unmatched and evocative legacy.
+Today, Jacobs is a global benchmark when it comes to travel writing and his work is well-established in travel writing canons.
+Michael Jacobs died in London on January 11, 2014, leaving behind an unmatched and evocative legacy.

 » Selected bibliography